How to Become a Medical Staff Coordinator

 Research the requirements to become a medical staff coordinator.
 Learn about the job duties and read the step-by-step process to start a career in medical staff coordinating.

-Most employers require candidates to have a high school diploma, certification and healthcare clerical experience.
-Some may prefer a candidate with a business or technical degree.
-The following table contains some of the most common requirements for becoming a medical staff coordinator according to job ads posted online in January 2013:
+Most employers require candidates to have a high school diploma, certification, and healthcare clerical experience.
+Some prefer a candidate with a business or technical degree.

 Step 1: Get an Associate's Degree

-While it isn't a requirement for all jobs, an associate's degree in business or health information technology can be beneficial when seeking a medical staff coordinator position.
-An associate's degree program in business administration may provide courses in financial and managerial accounting, effective speech and business writing, business ethics, principles of marketing and basic management concepts.
-A health information technology degree program might include courses in anatomy and physiology, medical terminology, legal aspects of health information, health information management, health information technology and coding.
+While it isn't a requirement for all jobs, an associate's degree in business or health information technology is beneficial when seeking a medical staff coordinator position.
+An associate's degree program in business administration provides courses in financial and managerial accounting, effective speech and business writing, business ethics, principles of marketing, and basic management concepts.
+A health information technology degree program includes courses in anatomy and physiology, medical terminology, legal aspects of health information, health information management, health information technology, and coding.

 Step 2: Gain Work Experience

 Medical staff coordinator employers require candidates to have professional experience in a clerical healthcare or medical staff services position.
-These positions can provide individuals with the knowledge and skills necessary for the CPCS or CPMSM certification exams.
-These skills include word processing, medical terminology, healthcare laws and regulations and other skills.
-Employment in a hospital, clinic or medical office can provide the experience needed.
+These positions provide individuals with the knowledge and skills necessary for the CPCS or CPMSM certification exams.
+These skills include word processing, medical terminology, healthcare laws and regulations, and other skills.
+Employment in a hospital, clinic, or medical office provides the necessary experience.

 Step 3: Get Certified